-Not only does the salmon stay incredibly moist, it really takes on the flavour of whatever you are poaching it in.
-In this case, a delicious mixture of gluten-free soy sauce, ginger, and coconut palm sugar (my adaptations).
+In this recipe not only does the salmon stay incredibly moist, it really takes on the flavour of whatever you are poaching or marinating it in.
+In this case, a delicious mixture of gluten-free soy sauce, ginger, and coconut palm sugar or maple syrup (my adaptations).

-Are you a fan of the poaching method?
+Are you a fan of poaching or marinating your fish?
 What foods do you cook this way regularly?
 I’d love to read about it in the comments below!

 - 1 cup water